highrow623/pseudoregalia-multiplayer/docs/application-protocol.md

 ## Server to Client Packets

-Once an update is accepted by the server, the server sends one or more UDP packets with the current state of other connected players in the same zone.
+Once an update is accepted by the server, the server sends one or more UDP packets with the state of other connected players.
 An update is `24 * num_updates` bytes long.
-Each update is in the same format as a client to server packet, with at most one update per player per packet.
+Each update is in the same format as a client to server packet, with at most one update per player per packet, and a server packet just looks like several player updates in a row.
 When responding to a client packet, the server will send the most recent update it hasn't already tried to send for each other player.

 Notes:

 * `num_updates` will always be between 1 and 21, inclusive.
 So an update will have minimum length 24 and maximum length 504, and the length of an update mod 24 will always be 0.
-* Currently the server caps the number of players at 22 so that all players will fit in a single update.
+* Currently the server caps the number of players at 22 so that all player updates will fit in a single packet, but both the client and server should correctly handle updates being sent over multiple packets.
 * This format sends unnecessary data, as it will still send the transform for a player in a different zone.
 This could be improved, but would require a more complicated message format.
 I'll come back to this later.

 The client keeps track of the most recent N updates for each player (currently, N = 20).
 It calculates the average difference between its own update number and that of each other player to determine which update to play each frame.